An Epic Serving of Fate

 Inside Opera: Die Walküre

 On September 8th, Robert Holliston held a community talk at The Baumann Center diving into the world of Die Walküre, immersing our community in the iconic melodies and delved into the rich tapestry of this legendary production.
-Watch it below!
 To take part of Inside Opera this season, please click here.

 Season